This document describes how to set up the development environment for ESF, which consists of the following components:

 For the purposes of this guide, only a single Eclipse installation will be covered.

-Download the current distribution of Eclipse for your OS from http://www.eclipse.org/downloads.
-Choose the Eclipse IDE for Java EE Developers.
+Download the current distribution of Eclipse for your OS from https://www.eclipse.org/downloads/packages/.
+Choose the Eclipse IDE for Enterprise Java Developers.

 The zipped Eclipse file will be downloaded to the local file system and can be saved to a temporary location that can be deleted after Eclipse has been installed.
 After the file has been downloaded, it should be extracted to the Eclipse installs directory.
 The following screen capture shows the installation in Linux using an eclipse\installs\ directory.
 The Eclipse executable will then be found in the eclipse\installs\eclipse\ directory.
 This installation will be different depending on the operating system.